Understanding the cost of plastic surgery

 So as you can see it can get very complicated and that there are a number of issues to take into consideration even though the above list is not at all exhaustive.

-The same applies when comparing so called “non surgical” treatments.
+The same applies when comparing so-called non-surgical treatments.
 You may think wrinkle reducing treatments are the same anywhere you go.
 After all, you may say, they are using the same product right?
 Wrong!
 It’s how much and how you use this product that counts.
-Remember you can give 3 chefs the exact same ingredients to make you a soufflé yet the result can vary enormously.
-Similarly, just because 2 practices have the exact same laser or energy device doesn’t mean they will get the same results.
+Remember you can give three chefs the exact same ingredients to make you a soufflé yet the result can vary enormously.
+Similarly, just because two practices have the exact same laser or energy device doesn’t mean they will get the same results.
 The use of different settings and applications on these devices makes all the difference in results.

 That’s not to say of course that paying a big surgical fee will guarantee you a great result or eliminate the possibility of complications, because in medicine there is no such thing as a guarantee no matter who performs the surgery.
 It’s just that with the very best top surgeons they are probably in a better position, as a result of more experience knowledge and refined techniques, to offer you a more favourable result.